arangodb/arangodb/Documentation/Books/Manual/Indexing/IndexBasics.md

 The TTL index provided by ArangoDB can be used for automatically removing expired documents from a collection.

-A TTL index is set up by setting an "expireAfter" value and by picking a single document attribute which contains the documents' creation date and time.
-Documents are expired after "expireAfter" seconds after their creation time.
+A TTL index is set up by setting an `expireAfter` value and by picking a single document attribute which contains the documents' creation date and time.
+Documents are expired after `expireAfter` seconds after their creation time.
 The creation time is specified as a numeric timestamp with millisecond precision.

-For example, if "expireAfter" is set to 600 seconds (10 minutes) and the index attribute is "creationDate" and there is the following document:
+For example, if `expireAfter` is set to 600 seconds (10 minutes) and the index attribute is "creationDate" and there is the following document:

     { "creationDate" : 1550165973964 }